taehallm/mcpdoc-modal/README.md

 * Open Cursor `Settings/Rules` and update `User Rules` with the following (or similar):

 ```
-for ANY question about LangGraph, use the langgraph-docs-mcp server to help answer --
+for ANY question about Modal Cloud, use the modal-docs-mcp server to help answer --
 + call list_doc_sources tool to get the available llms.txt file
 + call fetch_docs tool to read it
 + reflect on the urls in llms.txt